 The most common type.
 It’s always the first choice for the clothing industry for the good coverage, applications to most fabrics, plus little ink waste.
 But there’s a drawback — the thick feel.
 Using additives can be useful.
 However, it’s less environmentally friendly for some less sustainable ingredients.

 This is an eco-friendly alternative to PVC-based plastisol inks.
-And it delivers prints into fabrics not remaining on the surface like plastisol ink.
+Unlike plastisol inks remaining on the surface, water-based inks penetrate fabrics.
 So, it’s more tailored to the increased demand for clothing soft hand.
 Plus, it’s more detailed than plastisol ink and longer-lasting than any other print.
 But there’re limits for fabrics as it only holds to cotton fibers.
 100% cotton is needed for bright colors on dark garments.

 It helps solve that issue by adding an activator to bring the garment back to its natural color and thus re-dyeing.
 It stands out for making the colors bright while keeping a soft hand feel.